ThomasDBM/Station_M-t-o/README.md

 ## Routine

 Read the weather data from the raspberry and store it in a database named 'measures_station'.
+The files to make this are store in /home/pi/fakesonde/DBManage directory.

 ## API

-Retrieve the data stored in the 'measures_station' database and format it to make piensg032:8080/data
+Retrieve the data stored in the 'measures_station' database and format it to make piensg032:8080/data The files code are store at /home/pi/API/api
 ## Central

 Configurable dashboard also accessible at piensg032:8080
 <br/>The user has the ability to view data extracted from the API on one or more probes over defined time periods.
 <br/>In addition, a map section allows the user to see the geographical position of selected probes.

+On the raspberypi you will only find the build version at /home/pi/API/api/public

 ## Project launch

-The project is automaticly launch with the routine startMTO.service whane the respberyPi is start.
+The project is automaticly launch by service startMTO.service when the respberyPi is start.
-If it doenst work you can launch it whith the script atart.sh locate in /usr/bin.
+If it doenst work you can launch it whith the script start.sh locate in /usr/bin.

 ## Modification